cbcrg/nf-phdcourse21/README.md

 #### Exercise 4.1

-Add a [publishDir](https://www.nextflow.io/docs/latest/process.html#publishdir) directive to the `quantification` process to store the process results into a directory of your choice.
+Add a [publishDir](https://www.nextflow.io/docs/latest/process.html#publishdir) directive to the `quantification` process to store the process results in a directory of your choice.

 #### Recap

 In this step you have learned:

-1. How to connect two processes by using the channel declarations
+1. How to connect two processes
-2. How to resume the script execution skipping already already computed steps
+2. How to resume the script execution skipping already computed steps
-3. How to use the `publishDir` to store a process results in a path of your choice
+3. How to use the `publishDir` to store process results in a path of your choice

 ### Step 5 - Quality control